IBM-Cloud/redhat-ai-instructlab-jupyter-notebooks/README.md

     a.
 Select the **Github** tab.

     b.
-For the organization, enter `KenOcheltree`.
+For the organization, enter `IBM-Cloud`.

     c.
-Select the `KenOcheltree/ilab-test` repository.
+Select the `IBM-Cloud/redhat-ai-instructlab-jupyter-notebooks` repository.

     <img src="./refs/Github.png" width=600>